liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

 In order to start writing code with Liferay IDE, you need to have a Liferay runtime to code against, as well as a Plugins SDK to store your projects.
 Both of these must be registered in Liferay IDE, and this is easy to do.
-To get started, make sure you've downloaded from Liferay and unzipped the following two
+To get started, make sure you've downloaded and unzipped the following two items:
-items:

 1. Liferay Portal 6.0.5 or greater